samridhgupta/cowin-vaccinate-me-bot/README.md

     1. **Tip**: If your IFTTT is not triggered when your SMS is received: https://www.androidpolice.com/2020/05/30/how-to-prevent-apps-sleeping-in-the-background-on-android/
        Also a premium account is faster
 13. Clone this repository
-14. Go to `src` directory and run the script  `cd src && python covid-vaccine-slot-booking.py`
-15. On Mac I had to do the following too
+14. On Mac I had to do the following too
     ```bash
     brew install python-tk
     brew install SoX
     ```
+15. Run the script  `cd src && python covid-vaccine-slot-booking.py`

-18. Run the script, use the steps given below to enter your preferences
+16. Use the steps given below to enter your preferences
-19. Hopefully you get the slot
+17. Hopefully you get the slot
-20. Stay healthy and stay safe!
+18. Stay healthy and stay safe!

 #### IFTTT steps in screenshots: